Women's World Cup: A new hero rises! Alyssa Naeher shakes off the critics to earn her place in USWNT lore | Goal.com

 The USWNT and Naeher had been saved once by VAR, the video assistant having ruled out and Ellen White goal that seemed to be the leveler.

-But VAR gives and it takes away, and it seemed to have done so for the USA, with England awarded a penalty with just five minutes remaining in the World Cup semifinal in Lyon, handing the Lionesses a chance to tie the game from the spot as the USWNT clung to a 2-1 lead.
+But VAR then awarded England a penalty with just five minutes remaining in the World Cup semifinal in Lyon, handing the Lionesses a chance to tie the game from the spot as the USWNT clung to a 2-1 lead.

 It was a moment the U.S. needed their goalkeeper to step up, and Naeher certainly obliged.